fishforwish/fgc/README.md

 There are other perspectives we can explore beside the KMNS data within a reasonable year range:
 - Sierra Leone 2008 vs. 2013 (with norm questions)
-- Sierra Leone 2008 vs. 2013 vs. 2019 (with religion and whether to stop the questions)
+- Sierra Leone 2008 vs. 2013 vs. 2019 (with questions of religious requirement and of whether to continue the practice)
 - Kenya 2008/9 vs. 2022.
-The Kenya 2022 (questions under "SGC") FGC data is different but similar and comparable to its 2008/9 data.
+The Kenya 2022 (questions under "SGC") FGC data is different but similar and comparable to its 2008/9 data. (see https://github.com/fishforwish/fgc_Kenya)
 - *** To add Guinea 2005 to the KMNS? ***

 Research Questions:
+* The first question: the association of daughter's FGC future and FGC beliefs.
+* The second question:  the association of FGC continuance and FGC beliefs.

+Models:
+Three models were made in response to the three questions above accordingly:
-* The first question - daughter model (all multivariate, only women with daughter to be cut are included): beliefs in FGC benefits (see the list of FGC benefits at table--) --> FGC continuance + to cut daughters.
+* A daughter model (all multivariate, only women with daughter to be cut are included): beliefs in FGC benefits (see the list of FGC benefits at table--) --> FGC continuance + to cut daughters.
-* The second question - continuance model (all future fgc, all the women are included):  beliefs in FGC benefits --> to FGC continuance.
+* A continuance model (all future FGC, all the women are included), a structural model:  beliefs in FGC benefits --> to FGC continuance.
+This model included all the women in the DHS data, whether they had or had no daughter for FGC consideration.
-* The third question - persistence model (only women with daughter included):  to cut daughter --> FGC continuance (We might need it.
+* A persistence model (only women with daughter included) for this:  FGC benefits and FGC continuance --> FGC intention on daughters (We might need it.
 This is a model which we hope can provide more details to explain the first question).
+This was a mixed and a structural model to understand how FGC continuance affect

 * We are going to run versions of our two main models, but without group level covariates.

 Variables:
-* The main response variables: FGC continuance, and to circumcise daughters.
+* The main response variables: FGC continuance, and to FGC daughters.
 * The main predictors: women’s FGC status, and beliefs in FGC benefits.
 * other covariates:  country \cf{We don’t need this if we analyze each country separately}, age, education, wealth, religion, marital status, work status, residence (urban vs. rural), media use (another PCA or score?) and gender awareness.
 * covariates at a community level:  education, wealth, media use, FGC benefits, gender awareness and FGC prevalence